-The Community Economies Research Network (CERN) and the Community Economies Collective (CEC) are international collaborative networks of researchers who share an interest in theorizing, discussing, representing and ultimately enacting new visions of economy.
+The Community Economies Collective (CEC) and the Community Economies Research Network (CERN) are international collaborative networks of researchers who share an interest in theorizing, discussing, representing and ultimately enacting new visions of economy.
 By making multiple forms of economic life viable options for action, these diverse, engaged scholarly and activist efforts aim to open the economy to ethical debate and provide a space within which to explore different economic practices and pathways.

 Our work aims to

 - produce a more inclusive understanding of economy

 - highlight the extent and contribution of hidden and alternative economies

 - theorize economy and community as sites of becoming

 - engender collaborations between activists, academics and communities

 This website includes information on who we are, how we are rethinking the economy outside of a capitalocentric discourse, and on our research projects that are enacting diverse and ethical economies.

 The website also includes resources for academic and community researchers and activists involved in revisioning economic futures, including academic papers and stories of practical interventions in particular places.